MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 Look over the data as a whole and see if you can detect any interesting trends or patterns across the data.

+Some good questions to keep in mind:

-Any convoluted data?
+- Any convoluted data?

-Any repeated data?
+- Any repeated data?

-Any redundant data?
+- Any redundant data?

-Any data that's difficult to understand?
+- Any data that's difficult to understand?

 All these realizations from a quick glance at the information is crucial to establish a good relationship with your data at the start.